GaoYuchenPUMC/MSC_paper/README.md

 This repository contains raw data and analysis R codes for manuscript (in progress):

-Multi-omics analysis of human mesenchymal stem cell guided a perinatal MSCs based cellular therapy for splenectomy non-responsive refractory immune thrombocytopenia: a phase I trial
+Multi-omics analysis of human mesenchymal stem cell reveals cell aging determining their immunomodulatory activity through the downregulation of PD-L1 (in progress)

 "10X_MSC" folder contains following: